TheBrodsky/Train-Sim/README.md

 ### Why Am I Uploading It Now?
 I'm uploading previous coding projects that show how I code and how my coding style has changed over the years.

+### Note to Students:
+If you're a student, don't copy this code.
+It's not posted here publically to be copied.